BrianSpencer23/brianspencer23/README.md

 Sev-B/C (2 hours, business hours) [CFO’s laptop seems a bit slow]

-With repeating this process you can be sure to find this process to be easy the more times you do the task.
+With repeating this whole  process you can be sure to find it to be easy the more times you do the tasks that are provided.